pezra/blog/task-switching-in-git.md

 in the system point to it.
 It will be removed the next time you do a `git gc`.

-So there you have it.
-A safe, clean and easy way to handling switching tasks with git that will not cause your git stash queue to become deep with stashes that you no longer remember what they are for.  `git stash` definitely has it place but i reserve it for situations where i am going to pop the stash very quickly (eg, i stash, the checkout a different branch, then pop).
+`git stash` definitely has it place but i reserve it for situations where i am going to pop the stash very quickly (eg, i stash, the checkout a different branch, then pop).